OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 description:  Migrating from self-hosted to Octopus Cloud.
 ---

 If you have an existing self-hosted Octopus server, and you want to switch to Octopus Cloud, you may want to migrate all of your existing projects, variables, history, and configuration from your self-hosted instance to your new Octopus Cloud instance.
-The only way to achieve a full migration is through an entire database backup and restore.
+The only way to achieve this is through a full migration, with an entire database backup and restore.
 This ensures we don't miss any key dependencies.

 :::warning
 **Warning:** our existing [Migration API](/docs/api-and-integration/migration-api/index.md) is **not supported** for migrations to cloud instances at this time.